WhitehatD/Student-Identity-Consent/README.md

 ## About The Project

-EduChain tackles the challenge of data privacy in education.
+EduCon tackles the challenge of data privacy in education.
 In traditional systems, student data (grades, transcripts, etc.) is held by institutions, giving students little control.
 This project demonstrates a new paradigm where:

 -   **Identity is On-Chain:** Students and data requesters (e.g., universities, employers) register their identity on a blockchain.
 -   **Consent is King:** Students have granular control and can grant or revoke access to specific types of their data to specific requesters for a limited time.
 All consent agreements are managed by a smart contract.